hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Probe.3.rst

               END DO
           END IF

-We slightly modified Example 2, using :ref:`MPI_ANY_SOURCE` as the source argument in the two receive calls in statements labeled 100 and 200.
+We slightly modified Example 2, using MPI_ANY_SOURCE as the source argument in the two receive calls in statements labeled 100 and 200.
 The program is now incorrect: The receive operation may receive a message that is distinct from the message probed by the preceding call to